Frequently Asked Questions

 Can I ring the studio and get a quote over the phone?

 Please understand we cannot provide a quote over the phone.
 Without seeing and completely understanding the concept / requirements of your tattoo we are unable to provide a quote.
-Simply drop into one of our studios for a chat or initiate the communication via email as per our contact us page.
+Simply send us an email to initiate the communication.
+Refer to our contact us page for detailed information.

 What should I get?
 And where?